Why do most injury solicitors charge 25% success fees?

 Why do most solicitors charge the maximum 25% success fee?

-Success fees were introduced as a key part of 'No Win, No Fee', when Legal Aid was abolished in 2000.
+Success fees were introduced as a key part of funding a personal injury claim when Legal Aid was abolished in 2000.

 Without Legal Aid, some potential claimants would have been unable to afford to take a matter to court.
-This situation would violate a fundamental principle of English law, instituted since Magna Carta, giving everyone access to justice.
+This situation would violate a fundamental principle of English law, instituted in the Magna Carta, giving everyone access to justice.

-This does mean that solicitors who take on a No Win, No Fee case would earn nothing if the claim is not successful.
-To compensate the solicitor for taking on this risk, success fees enable the solicitor to recover more for cases that they win.
+Solicitors working on this basis earn nothing if the claim is unsuccessful.
+To compensate the solicitor for taking the risk, success fees enable the solicitor to recover more revenue for cases that they win.

 Changes in the law

-It was not until the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO) was introduced in 2013 that the liability to pay success fees moved from the defendant to the claimant.
+It was not until the legislation was introduced in 2013 that the liability to pay success fees moved from the defendant to the claimant.
 In most cases, other legal costs would still be paid by the defendant.

-25% success fees are charged by most law firms simply because they need to increase revenue and this is the maximum fee that the Ministry of Justice allows them to charge.Back to top
+25% success fees are charged by most law firms simply because they need to increase revenue.
+The Ministry of Justice imposes a maximum success fee cap of 25%.

-Lowest success fee for road traffic accident compensation claims
+What are the lowest success fees for road traffic accident claims?

 For most car, motorcycle, bicycle and pedestrian injury claims, the standard legal fees that a solicitor can recover from the defendant are capped.
 This cap is referred to as “fixed recoverable costs”.

-These fixed costs mean that some firms can find it difficult to carry out road traffic accident work profitably, unless they also charge the maximum 25% success fee.
+These fixed costs cap means that personal injury firms are unable to carry out road traffic accident work profitably unless they also charge the maximum 25% success fee.